 1959 Pan American Games

 The 1959 Pan American Games were the first Pan American Games held in the USA and the third ever.
-They were held at Comiskey Park in Chicago, IL from August 27 through September 7.
-They were the only Pan Am Games (through 2008) won by Venezuela.
+They were held at Comiskey Park and Wrigley Field in Chicago, IL from August 28 through September 6.
+They were the only Pan Am Games (through 2020) won by Venezuela.

 Venezuela went 6-1 to claim the title.
-Jose Flores led the event with 3 triples while a Manuel Perez was 2-0 on the mound, as was 18-year-old Luis Penalver, about to embark on a 19-year minor league career, mostly in AAA.
+José Flores led the event with 3 triples while Jose Perez was 2-0 on the mound, as was 18-year-old Luis Penalver, about to embark on a 19-year minor league career, mostly in AAA.
+Venezuela wrapped up the tournament with a 6-2 win over Puerto Rico in the gold medal game.

-United States won Bronze at 4-3; their 3-2 win over Cuba helped them lock up the Medal.
-An A. Hall, presumably Alan Hall, tied for the homer lead with two.
+United States won Bronze at 4-3; their 3-2 10-inning win over Cuba helped them lock up the Medal.
+Alan Hall tied for the homer lead with two.
 Charles Davis had the best ERA (0.69).
 Future Hall-of-Famer Lou Brock was 1 for 10.
 They were managed by J. Kyle Anderson.

 Cuba had a very disappointing tourney, going 2-4 and failing to take a medal, a contrast with the upcoming Fidel Castro era teams that won 10 Pan Am Games Gold Medals in a row.
 Urbano Gonzalez hit .353 and Pedro Chavez was 5 for 9.